ssiddhantsharma/Simple-SIR-Model/README.md

-# BasicSIRModel
+# Simple-SIR-Model
 This project contains a basic SIR model, with build in plotting.
-A companion blog post for this project can be found <a href="https://mattravenhall.github.io/2018/01/02/SIR-Model.html">here</a>.

 ## Running the model
 ```python